ashtonav/opencaptcha.io/docs/architecture.md

 # Architecture

-Below are diagrams illustrating how **OpenCaptcha** processes incoming requests and how it can be deployed via a CI/CD pipeline to Azure Container Instances.
+Below are diagrams illustrating how **OpenCaptcha** processes incoming requests and how it can be deployed via a CI/CD pipeline to Azure Container Apps.

 ---